Bacopa Growth and Care Guide

 Common Misconceptions

-A common misconception is that Bacopa can only grow in water, but it thrives equally well in moist soil, making it a versatile choice for different garden settings.
+A common myth is that Bacopa can only grow in water, but it thrives equally well in moist soil, making it a versatile choice for different garden settings.
 Another myth is that Bacopa is difficult to care for; in reality, it is one of the easiest plants for beginners due to its adaptability and low-maintenance requirements.
 Some also believe that Bacopa doesn’t flower, but its delicate blooms are one of its standout features, adding charm to any space it inhabits.

 Using Bacopa in the Garden